e3modelling/OPEN-PROM/Installation Guide and Tutorials/00_README.md

 Welcome to the OPEN-PROM tutorial!

+OPEN-PROM ("open PROMETHEUS") is an energy-economy model currently under development; the present version is based on MENA-EDS ENERGY MODEL v4.0 (c) E3Modelling 2020.

+Extensive documentation of the PROMETHEUS model (on which both MENA-EDS and OPEN-PROM are based) can be found here: https://e3modelling.com/modelling-tools/prometheus/

+OPEN-PROM is written in GAMS (*G*eneral *A*lgebraic *M*odelling *S*ystem https://gams.com/) and its main file is `main.gms`.

 The contents of the tutorial are listed on the left (in "Tutorials" folder).

 Necessary software: GAMS (required); R (required), Git (optional), GAMS Studio/VS Code (optional)